google/tcmalloc/docs/mismatched-sized-delete.md

 ## TCMalloc is buggy?

+TIP: Memory safety bugs can have a delayed effect.
+The checks described above, and other related crashes, often occur in a different call stack than the one that caused the bug.
+Before scrutinizing the call stack attached to this crash, start by looking for related crashes of the same process.

 It is not a bug in TCMalloc.
 It is detecting an erroneous argument provided to `::operator delete`.